bearsunday/bearsunday.github.io/manuals/1.0/en/resource.md

 }
 {% endhighlight %}

-This code invoke `GET` request to `app://self/blog/posts` App resource with `?id=1` query.
+This code invokes a `GET` request to `app://self/blog/posts` App resource with the query `?id=1` .
-If you have no `eager` options with the request, It is just a request.
-Request invocation will be made at representation.
+If you do not specify an `eager` option with the request, it is just hold the request.
+Request invocation will then be made when values are lazily output in the representation.

 {% highlight php %}
 <?php